Aan Paavam Pollathathu

-Aan Paavam Pollathathu is a 2025 Indian Tamil-language romantic comedy film directed by Kalaiarasan Thangavel in his directorial debut and written by Sivakumar Murugeshan.
+Aan Paavam Pollathathu is a 2025 Indian Tamil-language romantic comedy film directed by Kalaiarasan Thangavel in his directorial debut and written by Sivakumar Murugesan.
 The film is produced by Vedikkaranpatti S. Sakthivel under his Drumsticks Productions banner starring Rio Raj and Malavika Manoj in the lead roles, reuniting after Joe (2023).

 The film's music is composed by Siddhu Kumar, with cinematography handled by Madhesh Manickam and editing by Varun KG.

 Aan Paavam Pollathathu released in theatres on 31 October 2025 and received positive reviews from critics.

 Plot

-Siva, an IT professional from Chennai, married Sakthi from Coimbatore after a progressive courtship where both admired each other's gender‑equality values.
-They shared a cigarette, symbolizing their modern mindset, and settled into Siva's apartment.
+Siva, an IT professional from Chennai, marries Sakthi from Coimbatore after a progressive courtship where both admired each other's gender‑equality values.
+She mentions she is tired of her father's orthodox views.
+Siva shares a cigarette with Sakthi, symbolising their modern mindset.
+They marry and get settled into Siva's apartment.
 After about 400 days, Siva visited lawyer Narayanan to file for divorce.
-The first friction arose when Sakthi removed her thali, which Siva interpreted as a breach of a cultural norm.
-Later, she refused to cook dinner, insisting Siva join her in cooking despite his work, while she spent time making reels.
-Their arguments increased with Sakthi spending lavishly and giving vague explanations, and she hired a housemaid without consulting him.
-Narayanan noted these issues were common marital disagreements and insufficient for divorce.
+The first friction arises when Sakthi removed her thali, which Siva interpreted as a breach of a cultural norm.
+Later, she refused to cook dinner, insisting Siva join her in cooking.
+Siva was prioritising his work, while she spent time creating content for Instagram.
+Their arguments increased with Siva thinking Sakthi was spending lavishly and hiring a housemaid without consulting him.
+Lawyer Narayanan brushes off these issues as they are trivial and common marital disagreements and insufficient for divorce.

-Siva then hinted that more serious incidents followed, which pushed him to seek a legal split.
-The first clash erupts at a relative's puberty ceremony.
-Sakthi sits with one leg crossed over the other, which the elders deem disrespectful.
-Siva's parents ask him to tell her to sit properly.
-When he does, she snaps that Siva's relatives are ogling at her and refuses to change.
-Siva asks her to change her dress, but she shouts, saying that her choice of dress is her own, humiliates him, and then storms out.
-In retaliation, Siva shows up at her friend's boutique opening wearing only a lungi, proclaiming that dressing is his choice too, leaving her embarrassed.
+Siva then hints that more serious incidents followed.
+The first clash erupts at a relative's family function.
+Sakthi naïvely sits with one leg crossed over the other and is wearing a saree with a sleeveless blouse, which the elders from village deem as disrespectful.
+Siva's parents ask him to tell her to sit without crossing her legs.
+When he does, she points out that Siva's relatives are at fault for staring at her and refuses to change.
+Sakthi falsely claims it would not look good in her current attire to sit crossing her legs, to which Siva asks her to change her outfit, but she retorts that her choice of dress is her own and then storms out.
+In retaliation, Siva rudely shows up at Sakthi's friend's boutique inauguration and makes a huge scene by wearing only a lungi and flip flops, proclaiming that dressing is his choice too, leaving her embarrassed.